worona32b/Noel/README.md

 Noel's API is designed with an understanding of beginners' needs.
 It is easy to understand and use for the development of 2D games.

+## Configuration

+Configuration for the game is executed through the `config.lua` file if it exists.

 ## Example

 Here's a simple example using Noel to create a window and render a rectangle: